OpenJML/openjml.github.io/tutorial/Ghost.md

 ---
-title: Ghost variables and computations
+title: JML Tutorial - Ghost variables and computations
 ---

 It is sometimes helpful to include in a program various variables or computations that are only for specification.